WrightTony/Agile-Team-1/Sprint 2/README.md

-#Sprint 2 All information about the second sprint can be found in this folder.

-Day [1] - Scrum Meeting summary The Scrum Master for this meeting was Jodie Laurenson
+# Day [1] - Scrum Meeting summary The Scrum Master for this meeting was Jodie Laurenson

 Members Present: Michael, Jodie